SmithWillSuffice/ohanga-pai/content/blog/9_finance_politics.md

 robust.))

-Being licenced by the state, these private banks are effectively doing the bidding of the state: issuing private credit to fuel entrepreneurs who ned finance capital to start or expand businesses prior to having sales streams.
+Being licenced by the state, these private banks are effectively doing the bidding of the state: issuing private credit to fuel entrepreneurs who need finance capital to start or expand businesses prior to having sales streams.

 This sounds like an important function of "capitalism," but this is not capitalism